i-maintenance/DB-Adapter/README.md

 1. Install [Docker](https://www.docker.com/community-edition#/download) version **1.10.0+**
 2. Install [Docker Compose](https://docs.docker.com/compose/install/) version **1.6.0+**
 3. Clone this repository
+4. To deploy this adapter on a cluster, a docker swarm is required.

 ## Usage

-Make sure the `elastic stack` ist running on the same host if you start the DB-Adapter.
+Make sure the `elastic stack` is running on the same host if you start the DB-Adapter.
 Test the `elastic stack` in your browser [http://hostname:5601/status](http://hostname:5601/status).